 Many nonprofits, schools, and churches use text-to-give technology as an online fundraising avenue throughout the year, but it’s also a popular donation method during fundraising events.
 One of your speakers can make a live appeal and ask people to give with their cellphones (all of your attendees will likely have their phones in their pockets or purses!).

 Main Takeaway: Text-to-give is quickly becoming one of the most popular online fundraising ideas.
-Don’t get left behind with this fundraising trend!
+Don’t get left behind by this fundraising trend!

 You’ve likely heard of the ALS Ice Bucket Challenge, but you may not know just how successful that particular viral fundraising campaign was.